arei/npmbox/README.md

 A particular use case with npmunbox comes up fairly often: **how do I use npmbox without first installing npmbox**.
 Specifically, many people have asked for a way to run npmunbox as a means to installing npmbox.
 You can see that this is a bit of a chicken and egg problem.
 How do we install npmbox from an npmbox file?

 ### Installing npmbox from an .npmbox file

-These instructions assume that you have already created a .npmbox file on npmbox using `npmbox npmbbox`

 **On a system that does have access to the Internet, you need to do the following:**